RyanFcr/RyanFcr/README.md

 #### About Me

-- 🎓An undergraduate student in Zhejiang University , major in Information Security(IS)
+- 🎓An undergraduate student in Zhejiang University, major in Information Security(IS), minor in ITP(Intensive Training Program of Innovation and Entrepreneurship), a NFT degener
 - 💻Learning open courses released by MIT/CMU
 - 🌱blog：[Sisyphus's blog - 西西弗斯没问题 (ryanfcr.github.io)](https://ryanfcr.github.io/)
-- 😄 Pronouns: study hard,play harder
+- 😄 Pronouns: study hard, play harder

 #### Interest